HTML Table Styling

 Are HTML table styling attributes completely obsolete?

-How can I add rounded corners to my table?
+How do I add rounded corners to a table?

-How can I style specific rows or cells differently?
+How do I style specific rows or cells differently?

-Can I use CSS frameworks like Bootstrap for table styling?
+Can I use a CSS framework like Bootstrap for table styling?